If you want to get more traffic to your websites, one of the best ways is to keep adding content to it.

 This article assumes you’re using the WordPress classic editor, not Gutenberg.

 Gutenberg’s been around for a while now and it’s still getting hammered by bad reviews.
 Whether people will ever take it seriously remains to be seen.

 For now, I’m happy to use the classic editor.

 The boxes inside the WordPress editor window where you add your content are moveable.
-So if you can’t find something referred to in this article, use your browser’s built-in search function (in Chrome it’s CTRL + F) to find it.
+If you follow along with this tutorial and see a box in the tutorial that’s not in the same place on your screen, use your browser’s built-in search function (in Chrome it’s CTRL + F) to find it.

-In a nutshell, this is what you do when you add a new blog post.
+In a nutshell, this is what you do when you add a new article (AKA blog post or post).